adineshreddy1/SupplyChainManagementIntoBlockchain/README.md

  # DeliveryLogistics:
- In this phase,logistics will delivery the product to the buyer.Depending  on the temperature conditions like if temp exceeds more than 20°C he can either accept or rejected from the buyer.Here in this case if the temp exceeds more than 20°C for 3 times with in time interval of 10 minutes , it will be Rejected from buyer or else will be Accepted by buyer.
+ In this phase,logistics will delivery the product to the buyer.
   #### Postman for  DeliveryLogistics transction  id
  ![alt text](https://github.com/adineshreddy1/Assignment2/blob/master/screenshots/DeliveryLogistic_postman.png)